-- Submit an Application for Degree card to his/her graduate advisor by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate.
-The Application for Degree Deadline Dates are listed below. - Submit a Certificate of Eligibility for a Graduate Degree to his/her advisor by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate. - Pay, when billed, a graduation fee at Student Financial Services - Satisfy all obligations to the university.
+- Submit an Application for Degree card to his/her graduate adviser by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate.
+The Application for Degree Deadline Dates are available at www.ucmo.edu/graduate. - Submit a Certificate of Eligibility for a Graduate Degree to his/her adviser by the deadline date indicated in the graduation packet for the semester in which the student expects to graduate. - Pay, when billed, a graduation fee at Student Financial Services. - Satisfy all obligations to the university.